Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

 No matter which cryptocurrency you choose to send, you'll need to leave a bit extra in your wallet to cover the network fees.
 Otherwise, your transaction will not go through.

 Pro tip: Most crypto exchanges and wallets will show you a preview of a transaction's fees before you send.
 To ensure that you have enough crypto to cover the cost, you may need to send slightly less.

-You’ll want to make sure that the recipient's wallet is compatible with the chosen cryptocurrency.
-If you’re sending Bitcoin, it’s a good idea to check that you’ve entered a valid BTC address for a wallet that supports Bitcoin.
+You'll want to make sure that the recipient's wallet is compatible with the chosen cryptocurrency.
+If you're sending BTC, it's a good idea to check that you've entered a valid BTC address for a wallet that supports Bitcoin.